SamoyaTech/D287-Custom-PC-Website/README.md

 D.  Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.
+>about.html: lines 1-27-added about.html with navigation to the main screen
+> mainscreen.html lines 21-23-added link to About page
+>MainScreenController.java,lines 56-59, added "about" controller method to MainScreenController class

 E.  Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.